nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Grind in Empyrean Section 2 with Akihiko and Mitsuru (bring Yukari if you want extra safety on Erebus)

-Grind until Laksmi learns Resist Fire, Bishamonten learns something over Diarahan, & Odin learns all his skills
+Grind until Laksmi learns Resist Fire, Thor learns Elec Amp, Bishamonten learns something over Diarahan, & Odin learns all his skills

 Make sure you have the necessary personas to fuse Chernobog later

-Aigis should finish grinding at like level 70ish
+Aigis should finish grinding at like level 68-70ish

 |                | Slash      | Strike     | Pierce | Fire       | Ice        | Elec       | Wind   | Light | Dark       |
 | -------------- | ---------- | ---------- | ------ | ---------- | ---------- | ---------- | ------ | ----- | ---------- |